opitz/docker_multihost/README.md

  * run_multihost -p5 		= centos7_php56_httpd
  * run_multihost -ou -p5 	= ubuntu_php56_apache2

-You will need to adopt the settings to the host repositories to the situation on the Docker server:
+You will need to adopt the settings to the following host repositories according to the situation on the Docker server:
  * sites_enabled_path	: path to the folder that contains the server .config files that will be used by apache2/httpd in the Docker container
  * www_path		: path to the general document root of the apache2/httpd server - it will comtain subdirectories that should match the .config files in sites-enabld
  * moodledata_path	: path to the general moodledata folder - it will contain a subrirectory for every (Moodle-)server configured.
 It should contain a symlink to /filedir to access moodledata files.
 This way the cache is retained even between server restarts.